TrueNAS CORE and Enterprise

 TrueNAS can be installed on virtually any hardware platform and is suitable for home, business, and enterprise applications.
 There are three editions of TrueNAS that enable a broad range of applications while sharing common management tools and enabling data transfers:

 TrueNAS CORE is free and Open Source and is the successor to the wildly popular FreeNAS.
 It runs on virtually any x86_64 system and provides a broad set of features for many users.
 Plugin applications like Plex, NextCloud, and Asigra allow the functionality of a system to be customized for many use cases.

-TrueNAS Enterprise is provided as a system with either single or dual controllers to enable High Availability (HA).
+TrueNAS Enterprise is provided as part of an iXsystems hardware purchase.
+Systems can have either single or dual controllers to enable High Availability (HA).
 It can also be provided with Enterprise-grade support from iXsystems.
-Coupled with the TrueNAS M-Series system, it scales to 15GB/s and 20 PB with five 9’s of uptime.